Waste Tracking & Routing Systems

 def resolve_event(self, event: "WasteEvent") -> Optional[dict]:

-return self.bom_lookup.get(composite_key)
+return self.bom_lookup.get(self._composite_key(event))

-The routing layer applies a single, auditable calculation rule to translate raw waste weight into a theoretical cost delta.
+The routing layer applies a single, auditable rule to translate raw waste weight into a theoretical cost delta.
 For each validated and routed event, the system computes:

 theoretical_waste_cost = (waste_weight_kg / raw_yield_factor) × unit_cost_per_kg × category_multiplier